WSMV-TV: News operation

 In the early 1980s, WSMV introduced the Snowbird character, a scarf- and earmuff-wearing anthropomorphic penguin, as a brand for its weather-related school closing reports.
 Snowbird appears on-air in both animated and puppet form.
 Snowbird reports are shown on the station primarily in the winter, but the branding is also used for unexpected school closings caused by other natural and man-made events, not necessarily limited to snow and ice.
 Due to the character's popularity, Snowbird serves as a year-round mascot for the station, with a 6 ft-tall costumed version making appearances at community events and station promotions.
 The station has also engaged in giving away Snowbird-themed apparel and tchotchkes as prizes during sweeps promotions.
-The Snowbird character has since been licensed to television stations in other markets, including WMC-TV in Memphis, WRCB in Chattanooga, WBOY-TV in Clarksburg, West Virginia, and WTOV-TV in Steubenville, Ohio, all NBC affiliates.
+The Snowbird character has since been licensed to television stations in other markets, including WMC-TV in Memphis, WRCB in Chattanooga, WBOY-TV in Clarksburg, West Virginia, WTOV-TV in Steubenville, Ohio, all NBC affiliates, and since 2025, sister station WBKO in Bowling Green, Kentucky, an ABC affiliate.

 During the May sweeps period that began on April 26, 2007, WSMV debuted its own news helicopter known as Air 4, becoming the second station in Nashville to do so (WTVF's news helicopter Sky 5 debuted a year earlier, in 2006).
 On September 15, 2008, beginning with the 5 p.m. newscast, WSMV became the second television station in Nashville (after WTVF) to begin broadcasting its local newscasts in high definition.

 On May 26, 2011, WSMV debuted an hour-long 4 p.m. newscast, serving as a replacement for The Oprah Winfrey Show, which ended its 25-year run the day before; this came on the heels of the expansion of other non-news local programming such as More at Midday and Better Nashville, indicating a decreased reliance on syndicated programming.
 On January 25, 2014, WSMV was the first station to expand its weekend morning newscast to 5 a.m. in the Nashville TV market.

 On July 17, 2017, WSMV changed its newscast branding from Channel 4 News to News 4.
 In January 2018, the station's news graphics and music were updated.